 Marine Platyhelminthes or Marine Flatworms as they are commonly known are often extremely colorful creatures.
-The brightly colored species are easy to spot while diving and if one is lucky one can see them swimming as in the video further below in the post.
+The brightly colored species are easy to spot while diving and if one is lucky, one can see them swimming as in the image below and the video further below in the post.

 Marine Flatworms fall in the Turbellaria sub division of Platyhelminthes.
 Collectively they are known as Polyclads.
 They are soft unsegmented worms that are bilaterally symmetrical.
 This means that they have a head and a tail and that if cut down the center from head to tail, both sides are identical.
 They have no skeleton and the body is highly flexible as can be seen in the images and video.

 They have no circulatory or respiratory systems.
 Instead they rely on diffusion to circulate nutrients and oxygen throughout the body.
 This ties the body to being extremely thin and most are around 1 mm thick.

 Marine flatworms do not have brains, instead they have a very basic nervous system which comprises of two collections of nerve cells known as ganglia, one on either side of the body.
 Two very simple chords of nerves run down either side of the body and control the movement and other functions.

 They usually have a single opening, which functions to ingest food.
 This means that food cannot be processed continuously as in humans.

 Because of their reliance on diffusion to circulate oxygen and nutrients around the body, marine flatworms are extremely thin.
 Their body is comprised of three basic layers of cells, the endoderm, the mesoderm and the ectoderm.
 The larger species grow up to about 6cm in length.
 Most are an elongated oval shape.
 They are usually around 1 mm thick and may have a set of pseudotentacles in the head area.